aorith/aorith.github.io/content/posts/aws-serverless-ip-counter/index.md

 ## Testing the lambda function

-Now that we have set up our initial Lambda function and its associated URL, it's time to apply our Terraform configuration and test it.
+Now that we have set up our initial lambda function and its associated URL, it's time to apply our Terraform configuration and test it.

 ### Step 1: Create the file 'outputs.tf'

-First, we need to create a file named `outputs.tf` which will output the URL of our Lambda function once Terraform applies the configuration (or by using `terraform output`).
-This makes it easy to retrieve the URL for testing purposes.
+Before that, we will create a file named `outputs.tf` which will output the URL of our Lambda function once Terraform applies the configuration (or by using `terraform output`).
+This will allow us to retrieve the URL easily.

 Create `outputs.tf` with the following content: